-The Inter-American Commission on Human Rights (IACHR) issued its preliminary report (available and ), following its investigation May 17-21, that 76 people were killed during protests that began in April and in demonstrations since.
+The Inter-American Commission on Human Rights (IACHR) issued its preliminary report (available in Spanish and English), following its investigation May 17-21, that 76 people were killed during protests that began in April and in demonstrations since.
 Drawing on hundreds of interviews, they documented that the government of Nicaragua, especially the anti-riot police, had acted with disproportionate and unnecessary force.

 The IACHR is part of the hemispheric human rights system, and as such its mandate is to monitor and make recommendations concerning violations of human rights by state actors.
 The IACHR’s investigation is not, therefore, telling the whole story concerning violence in the country.